Trayce Thompson Player Props: Dodgers vs. Diamondbacks

 - The pitching staff for the Diamondbacks had a collective 7.7 K/9 last season, which ranked 24th in the league.

-- The Diamondbacks had a 4.26 team ERA that ranked 23rd across all MLB pitching staffs.
+- The Diamondbacks had the 23rd-ranked team ERA among all league pitching staffs (4.26).

-- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Bumgarner gets the call to start for the Diamondbacks, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.